What to See and Do in the Gardens of Villa Borghese

 Once inside the park you will be fascinated by its gardens and leafy trees that simulate a wild nature.

-2. The heart of Rome and its 80 hectares
+The heart of Rome and its 80 hectares

 Another thing I would like to tell you is that this park has large open spaces where it is possible to do any activity and sport.

-What activities can you do there?
 First of all, if you love walking, this great park gives you the opportunity to walk through all the areas while enjoying the landscape, fountains and historical monuments of baroque, neoclassical and ecclesiastical artists and, above all, the fascinating sculptures of Villa Borghese.

-If you want to tour most of the park in a day, you can also rent bicycles for one person, for the family, segways, even small electric cars.
+If you want to tour most of the park in a day, you also have the possibility to rent bicycles for one person, for the family, segways and even small electric cars.
+There is even a small train, which is an excellent option, as you can rest on it while you get to know the area.
+The ride takes about 35 minutes and costs around 3€.

-3. The fountain of the sea horses
+The fountain of the sea horses

-The design is the work of Cristoforo Unterperger a painter of Tyrolean origin, which Pope Pius VI Brashi held in high esteem.
+The design is the work of Cristoforo Unterperger, a painter of Tyrolean origin, which Pope Pius VI Brashi held in high esteem.
 Its realization was by Vincenzo Pacetti, restorer and sculptor trusted by Marcantonio.

-4. Rent a boat
+Rent a boat

 The cost of renting a boat is around 4€ for adults and 2€ for children (minimum 2 persons).
 Allowing you to paddle on the lake for about 20 minutes, which is well worth it.

-5. Pincio's water clock
+Pincio's water clock

-6. The Borghese Gallery
+The Borghese Gallery

 Remember that you have only 2 hours to see nothing less than almost four centuries of art.
 Therefore, my recommendation is that you book a guided tour, so that you can enjoy all the history behind each work of art.